A Town to Smile About

 What kind of town do you like?
 It’s one of those questions that the more you think about it, the harder it gets to answer.
-I think about it often as I explore a new town every few days and have decided that the best towns are the ones that make me smile.
+I think about it often as I explore a new town every few days.
+I've decided that the best towns are the ones that make me smile.

 The most fun was the Little Drug Co.
 It’s the oldest independent, full service pharmacy in the county with a soda fountain and restaurant featuring old style U shaped counters and sassy waitresses who have a cup of coffee in front of you before you even sit down.
 It brought back a fond memory/life lesson from the 1950s of my Mom taking me to a very similar place near where she worked for lunch.
 “Mom, how does she remember what I want without writing it down?”
 “That’s her job.”
 Mom said simply.
 “And she’s very good at it.”

-NSB, as the locals call it, like all of Florida, has flown four national flags: Spanish, English, America and Confederate*.
-The town embraces its founding in 1768 during the brief 20 year British rule by an intrepid group of indentured Mediterranean colonists under the leadership of Scottish physician and diplomat, Dr. Andrew Turnbull.
+NSB, as the locals call it, like all of Florida, has flown four national flags: Spanish, English, American and Confederate.
+The town embraces its founding in 1768 by an intrepid group of indentured Mediterranean colonists under the leadership of Scottish physician and diplomat, Dr. Andrew Turnbull.
 That and the rest of the town’s 250 year history is well documented by the local Museum of History in an impressive timeline history.
-The names of those who survived the first year are engraved on monuments in Riverside beside numerous tributes to veterans from all wars, including local Medal of Honor recipient Emory L. Bennett who died holding off two battalions so his company could escape during the Korean War.
+The names of those who survived the first year are engraved on monuments in Riverside along side numerous tributes to veterans from all wars, including local Medal of Honor recipient Emory L. Bennett who died holding off two battalions so his company could escape during the Korean War.
 Anyone who truly wants to understand sacrifice should read Medal of Honor citations: spur of the moment sacrifices not for country, but for the soldiers beside them.

 On the beach side of town there are trendier (younger) bars and restaurants with assorted food and music.
 It has typical resort traffic and maybe a few too many motorcycles, but still a welcoming and relaxed feel.
 People at the town shuffleboard court were cheering on a player with CP doing his best to keep his disk in his lane.